tiffanybonzon/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 ![](img/t4ClearCookies.png)

-We can see that S1 handles 2 times more requests that S2.
+We can see that S1 handles 2 times more requests that S2 even with the 250ms delay.

+- Summary:
   - With cookies
-  - The requests are evenly distributed and servers have the same throughput.
-As cookies are conserved, the load balancer always sends requests from the same thread to the same server.
+    - As cookies are conserved, the load balancer always sends requests from the same thread to the same server.
 Here the weights have no effects.
   - Without cookies
     - As configured, S1 will receive 2 times more requests that S2.
-As cookies are not conserved, a session is created at each request.
+So S2 will be "slowed" due to its lower weight with the round-robin policy

 ### Task 5: Balancing strategies